What are the Fatigue Management Requirements under the Chain of Responsibility?

 • Ensuring Commercial arrangements include prescriptive requirements to comply with legal obligations.

 This course includes Module 1.
-Fatigue Management which provides an overview of the Heavy Vehicle National Law (HVNL) and Regulations, requirements and obligations for Fatigue Management, an introduction to fatigue, recognising the signs of fatigue, and the causes of fatigue, compliance to the work and rest hours requirements, the options for managing hours which include: Standard Hours, Basic Fatigue Management and Advanced Fatigue Management, record keeping requirements for a driver of a fatigue-regulated heavy vehicle, and practical solutions and the key elements of managing the risks of fatigue in your business.
+Fatigue Management – Provides an overview of the Heavy Vehicle National Law (HVNL) and Regulations requirements and obligations for Fatigue Management, an introduction to fatigue, recognising the signs of fatigue, and the causes of fatigue, compliance to the work and rest hours requirements.

 Zenergy – Heavy Vehicle National Law and Chain of Responsibility (CoR)